Table of Contents

-The IRS provides an EIC table/chart which can used to determine how much credit you can claim on your tax return.
+The IRS provides an EIC table/chart which can be used to determine how much credit you can claim on your tax return.
 This earned income tax credit table can be found below:

-To calculate the amount of earned income credit you can claim, simply find the row that matches that amount of earned income in the first 2 columns of the table to your filing status and the number of qualifying children you claim on your tax return.
+To calculate the amount of earned income credit you can claim, simply find the row that matches that amount of earned income in the first two columns of the table to your filing status and the number of qualifying children you claim on your tax return.

 The credit is based on a percentage of your earned income but also starts to phase-out as you increase your income.
 The credit also increases as the number of children claimed on your tax return increases.

-|Dependents||Maximum Credit||Phase out limits.
+|Dependents||Maximum Credit||Phaseout limits.
 Maximum Adjusted Gross Income|

 What is Earned Income?

 Earned income is defined as the income you earn working for an employer or self-employed.
-Examples of earned income are salaries and wages, royalties, commissions, profits from your business, self-employment income and many other types of income.
-Some types of incomes that are excluded from “earned income” are child support or alimony, social security benefits, unemployment benefits, pension and retirement income, interest income and many other types of income which are not “earned” from working.
+Examples of earned income are salaries and wages, royalties, commissions, profits from your business, self-employment income, and many other types of income.
+Some types of incomes that are excluded from “earned income” are child support or alimony, social security benefits, unemployment benefits, pension, and retirement income, interest income, and many other types of income which are not “earned” from working.